 Patty Giffin is one of the few people I know personally who articulates and moves from a place of stillness most of the time.
 She is wise, practiced, joyful, and radiant and one of my dearest friends.
 She doesn’t blog often but it’s worth checking out her site anyway.
 She teaches in the non-dual tradition of Ramana Maharishi and Nisargadatta Mararaj, her current teacher being Rodney Smith.
 She’s a sought-after therapist, avid cyclist-skier-kayaker, and extreme gardener.
 She’s a true gift in my life and I invite you to connect to her work at http://www.bendpsych.com/.

-My friend Greg Knight recently started a new podcast called Popping Collars where he invites folks to join him in conversation about the intersection of religion and pop culture.
+My friend Greg Knight has been producing a podcast for the past 4 years called Popping Collars.
+Along with friends/cohosts Betsy Gonzales, Elizabeth Easton, and Ricardo Avila, Greg invites a variety of guests to join the conversation about the intersection of religion and pop culture.
 Occasionally, he asks me to join.
 Otherwise, he has smart people on.
 It’s a lot of fun and some really good sermon fodder so check it out! http://poppingcollarspodcast.com/

 Jay Johnson: A former professor who is responsible for my conversion to the gospel of Buffy the Vampire Slayer, Jay often takes what is familiar in the Christian tradition and turns it on its head so we can see it with fresh eyes. http://peculiarfaith.com/